pji/imgeaser/README.rst

 figure out how to handle it.

-To-Do
+Updates
 *****
-The following changes are planned for version 0.0.3:
+The following changes were made in version 0.0.3:

 *   Migrate tests to `pytest`.
 *   Improve typing.